-7. In pursuing country, regional and cross-cutting engagements in accordance with its mandate and based upon national ownership, the Commission will place strong emphasis on delivering results and meeting the needs of the countries who seek its support, with continuous focus on results and impact.
+- 7. In pursuing country, regional and cross-cutting engagements in accordance with its mandate and based upon national ownership, the Commission will place strong emphasis on delivering results and meeting the needs of the countries who seek its support, with continuous focus on results and impact.
 Peacebuilding challenges risk reversing gains that the Commission has been supporting in countries and regions under its consideration.
 The situation calls for recalibrated action and more effective support to peacebuilding and sustaining peace in countries and regions who engage with the Commission.
-Guided by action-oriented analysis, the Commission will ensure active engagement of all its members in support of countries under its consideration.

-8. The Commission will continue to support inclusive approaches in countries and regions under its consideration in support of national peacebuilding initiatives and peace processes at the request of concerned governments and in line with national ownership, including by offering its platform to civil society and private sector representatives and by empowering women and youth peacebuilders from different contexts to share their experiences.
-It will also build cooperative relationship with academic and scientific communities to receive research, data and information relevant to its mandate.
+Guided by action-oriented analysis, the Commission will ensure active engagement of all its members in support of countries under its consideration. - 8.
+The Commission will continue to support inclusive approaches in countries and regions under its consideration in support of national peacebuilding initiatives and peace processes at the request of concerned governments and in line with national ownership, including by offering its platform to civil society and private sector representatives and by empowering women and youth peacebuilders from different contexts to share their experiences.
+It will also build cooperative relationships with academic and scientific communities to receive research, data and information relevant to its mandate. - 9.
+The Commission will continue to support the preparation of national strategies for conflict prevention and peacebuilding and their implementation, both in line with national ownership.